 GovCon firms at the growth stage miss this for the same reason they miss most internal infrastructure.
 It isn't billable.

-A Chief of Staff doesn't win contracts.
-They don't appear on a proposal.
-They don't generate revenue on their own.
-So when the CEO is building the team, the Chief of Staff hire keeps getting pushed to "next quarter."
-Meanwhile, the CEO's effectiveness degrades, the organization slows down, and everyone attributes the slowdown to market conditions or growing pains.
+A Chief of Staff doesn't win contracts, doesn't appear on a proposal, doesn't generate revenue on their own.
+So when the CEO is building the team, that hire keeps getting pushed to "next quarter."
+Meanwhile the CEO's effectiveness degrades, the organization slows down, and everyone blames market conditions or growing pains.

 It isn't growing pains.
 It's a missing function.